-- Ambulance staff should carry out follow-up/reporting measures required of them post care of a patient with suspected or confirmed COVID-19 case.
-Their supervisors should implement regulations requiring monitoring, excluding from work, etc. as pertains to HCWs having potential exposure to COVID-19 patients. - Ambulance staff are required to promptly inform their supervisor of exposures to a confirmed COVID-19 case with who can ensure that appropriate action is taken. - Ambulance staff are required to report any unprotected exposure to confirmed COVID-19 patient (e.g. not donning recommended PPE, compromised or inappropriate PPE, etc.) to their supervisor or infection control for appropriate evaluation and action. - Ambulance staff are required to monitor and report any fever or respiratory symptoms (e.g., cough, shortness of breath, sore throat).
+- Ambulance staff should carry out follow-up/reporting measures required of them post care of a patient with suspected or confirmed SARS-CoV-2 infection.
+Their supervisors should implement regulations requiring monitoring, excluding from work, etc. as pertains to HCWs having potential exposure to SARS-CoV-2 infected patients. - Ambulance staff are required to promptly inform their supervisor of exposures to a patient with confirmed SARS-CoV-2 infection who can ensure that appropriate action is taken. - Ambulance staff are required to report any unprotected exposure to patient with confirmed SARS-CoV-2 infection (e.g. not donning recommended PPE, compromised or inappropriate PPE, etc.) to their supervisor or infection control for appropriate evaluation and action. - Ambulance staff are required to monitor and report any fever or respiratory symptoms (e.g., cough, shortness of breath, sore throat).
 Upon developing symptoms, they should isolate themselves and inform their supervisor or infection control for appropriate evaluation and action.
 (More detailed recommendations on updated Guideline of Management of Healthcare Workers Exposed to COVID-19).